fryske-akademy/hyphenation-frysk0/README.md

 ## Running the web app

 The web app includes the file `app.R` and the folder `www`.
 The folder `www` includes the model `hyph.fst`.
-The app can be run locally in R or RStudio, or on a server with Shiny Server installed, see: `https://posit.co/products/open-source/shiny-server/`.
+The app can be run locally in R or RStudio, or on a server with Shiny Server installed, see [Get your Shiny apps online](https://posit.co/products/open-source/shiny-server/).
+An online version of the app can be found [here](https://www.fa.knaw.nl/fa-apps/Hyph/).

 ##### Linux (Debian / Ubuntu) installs